TimeEngine/timeengine/README.md

 [![NPM](https://nodei.co/npm/timeengine.png?downloads=true)](https://nodei.co/npm/timeengine/)

-TimeEngine is a tiny, simple yet versatile JavaScript library of event system.
-Built for Declarative and Functional Reactive Programming.
+##### TimeEngine is a tiny, simple yet versatile library that provides first class reactive components with smart dependency resolving capability in JavaScript.
+Built for a new programming paradigm: Dependency driven Functional Reactive Programming (DFRP).

 See the Documentation of the project: